State: Himachal Pradesh

 Distance: 507 km NW of Delhi

-When to go: April-October is most pleasant.
+When to go: April-October

 Tourist Offices: HPTDC, Kotwali Bazaar, Lower Dharamshala